-- 1. TDS
+- TDS

-- 2. TOBIN
+- TOBIN

-- 3. TAMER
+- TAMER

-Respectively, the design system that studies the user experience and dictates the guidelines for front-end development, the engine for integrations, and the platform for the orchestration and delivery of applications for both onpremise and cloud evolutions.
+Respectively, the design system that studies user experience and sets guidelines for front-end development, the integration engine, and the platform for orchestration and delivery of applications for both on-premise and cloud solutions.

-The aim of the project is to enable production groups to rethink, subdivide and perimeter their applications so that they are more closely linked to the process they intend to solve or satisfy.
-Having an up-to-date application pool will allow you to capture new market share even among customers who are only interested in particular processes and therefore need to integrate the company's software into third-party solutions.
+The project's goal is to enable production groups to rethink, divide, and outline their applications so that they are more closely related to the process they intend to solve or satisfy.
+Having an updated application portfolio will allow capturing new market shares even among customers who are only interested in specific processes and therefore need to integrate the company's software into third-party solutions.